Are Solar Panels Worth It in 2026? 12-13 Year Payback (Who Should Skip)

 Low Consumption Households

 If your household uses less than 6kWh per day (2,190 kWh annually), you won’t consume enough electricity to justify a 4kW system.
-Your self-consumption percentage drops, forcing you to export more at unfavorable rates.
+Your self-consumption percentage drops, forcing you to export more at unfavourable rates.
 Consider a smaller 2-3kW system instead, or wait until your consumption increases (e.g., when adding an electric vehicle or heat pump).

 Short Ownership Horizon